 “Banking” Or Killing Less Desirable Native Species

 I was driving down the road that runs along one of my favorite local streams the other day dodging the occasional chukar while I watched the river.
-It is very popular stream and there are always a bunch of people there, even through fall and winter.
-There was little groups of anglers about every quarter of a mile and as I passed them I usually saw someone with a fish on.
-As I passed one group of fishermen, a sudden movement by one the guys standing near the bank caught my eye as I passed by at 30 MPH.
+It is a very popular stream and there are always a bunch of people there, even through the fall and winter.
+There were little groups of anglers about every quarter of a mile and as I passed them I usually saw someone with a fish on.
+As I passed one group of fishermen, a sudden movement by one of the guys standing near the bank caught my eye as I passed by at 30 MPH.
 I didn’t think too much of it and continued down the river.

 Fishing was good that day.
 There had been a nice Blue Winged Olive hatch and I had caught quite a few fish.
 As I made my way back up the road towards a pizza and a beer I rounded the corner and noticed a blue truck pulled over on the shoulder of the road.
 Instantly I knew that it was an Oregon State Police pickup.

-As I slowed down, I looked down to the river to see the officer with his citation book out standing with two fishermen.
+As I slowed down, I looked down to the river to see the officer with his citation book outstanding with two fishermen.
 My subconscious jarred me a tad and poked the memory of the sudden movement I had seen one of the anglers make as I had driven by earlier.
 Then it was clear what was going on.

 I pulled over and waited up the road about half a mile for the OSP pickup to come by.
 The game officer was a friend and he rolled up next to me about 10 minutes later and rolled down his passenger window.
 “How many?”
 I asked knowing full well what had been going on.

 That day there 14 Mountain Whitefish died needlessly at the hands of the two guys that had just gotten sited.
 There was no reason for it other than they were frustrated at catching more whiteys than trout.
-Which can be very common on a lot of western rivers, particularly if the person doing the fishing doesn’t know how to steer clear of a “whitey bucket”.
+This can be very common on a lot of western rivers, particularly if the person doing the fishing doesn’t know how to steer clear of a “whitey bucket”.

 There are other native fish in other places that are just as maligned that get tossed on the bank or bounced off of the transom.
 Archaic reasoning and cultural bias perpetuate the killing of these less desirable game fish that play an integral role in the health of your fishery.
 There is no reason to kill a fish unless mandated by the state you are fishing.
 It is just bad juju and sets a poor example.

-Was Your Boat Hull And Rinse Your Boots
+Wash Your Boat Hull And Rinse Your Boots

 has steadily made its way west from the Great Lakes where it first appeared in the U.S. The mussel’s tiny babies can attach themselves to a boat hull or motor to hitching a ride to another non-contaminated body of water.
 Some states have gone so far as putting boat washing stations equipped with steam power sprayers at their borders to combat the spread of this invasive species.

-The same goes for your wading boots, net or anything else that has been dipped in the water before you travel.
-Snails, small non-native fish fry and invasive plants can be spread this way.
+The same goes for your wading boots, net, or anything else that has been dipped in the water before you travel.
+Snails, small non-native fish fry, and invasive plants can be spread this way.
 Not easily, but is it worth the risk?

-A light bleach water solution and a five minute short soak might save your favorite lake or stream.
+A light bleach water solution and a five-minute short soak might save your favorite lake or stream.

-You wont lose any more fish than usual and maybe even land more because of the hook penetrating more easily.
+You won’t lose any more fish than usual and maybe even land more because of the hook penetrating more easily.
 The bonus is when your buddy that you are standing next to drives his #2 Wooly Bugger hook into your ear it is much easier to remove.

 Bass and carp fishermen you guys get a pass because of the mouth and lip configurations…..